sama1mansn/opbnb-docs/docs/tutorials/running-a-local-node.md

 You also need to check if the `genesis.json` and `rollup.json` files are up to date.

 In the latest code, we hardcoded the configuration of rollup.json.
 Instead of using `--rollup.config=./rollup.json`, you just need to use `--network=opBNBTestnet` (for the mainnet network it is opBNBMainnet).
 This change ensures that the contents of rollup.json will not be incorrect.

+### Node block is stuck and op-geth log prints: Database compacting, degraded performance database=/data/geth/chaindata

+If your node suddenly gets stuck and cannot grow, and your op-geth log keeps printing: Database compacting, degraded performance database=/data/geth/chaindata, then you need to consider upgrading your machine specifications, increasing CPU, memory, and disk maximum throughput.

+This is because the current OP Stack only supports the archive mode of geth, and the disk space usage increases over time.
+The leveldb that geth relies on requires more machine resources to complete the compact process.
+We are working hard to support full mode geth, and further support PBSS and pebble to completely solve this problem.

+If you don't want to upgrade your machine's specifications and you are an advanced player, you can also try to perform offline pruning on your nodes (note that this is a dangerous operation).
+You can follow these steps:
+1. Shut down your machine and make sure that op-geth prints the following log: "Blockchain stopped".
+2. Search for the keyword "Chain head was updated" in the logs to confirm the block height of the last inserted block before the node was shut down.
+For the sake of explanation, let's assume the block height is 16667495.
+3. Wait for 16667495 to become the final state on the chain, ensuring that no reorganization has occurred.
+You can go to the blockchain explorer (https://opbnbscan.com/) to query this block height, and compare the block height hash with the one in the log.
+If the hashes match and a long time has passed, then we believe that this block height will not be reorganized.
+4. Get the state root hash of this block height through json-rpc.
+5. To execute pruning, use the following command: `geth snapshot prune-state --datadir {yourDataDir} --triesInMemory=32 {targetBlockStateRootHash}`, making sure to replace {yourDataDir} and {targetBlockStateRootHash} with your own values.
+6. Be patient and watch the logs, the whole process may take several hours.
+7. Restart your node after pruning is complete.

+**Reminder: Pruning is very dangerous and may damage the data of the node.
+This could result in having to rerun the new node.
+Please only perform this operation if you are familiar with the process.**